 Welcome to my latest blog post which is dedicated to board books.
 These sturdy, crumple proof reads have been the building blocks to my daughters love of reading and recently they have enjoyed some fantastic ones which I must share with you.

-Shopping List by Robyn Gale and illustrated by Barry Green.
+Shopping List And Builders Tool Kit by Robyn Gale and illustrated by Barry Green.

-This brilliant board book doubles up as a great play tool as there are pieces you can pop out.
+These brilliant board books double up as a great play tool as there are pieces you can pop out.
 Readers are invited to see what various diverse families are buying from the supermarket and are able to see exactly what these items look like with the play pieces for each list shown on the neighbouring page.
-My girls think this book is brilliant, particularly my 2 year old who has since played various games using the book.
+In Builders Tool Kit children can copy what various builders are doing using different tools on each page.
+My girls think these books are brilliant, particularly my 2 year old who has since played various games using the books.

-This is a super book for home and learning settings, supporting language development using a familiar context for many and of course there is lots of potential for some bookish and role play.
-This also would be a great book to take along whilst travelling with young ones.
+These are super books for home and learning settings, supporting language development using a familiar context for many and of course there is lots of potential for some bookish and role play.
+The also would be great books to take along whilst travelling with young ones.

 I thought I saw a monkey!
 I thought I saw a penguin!
 By Lydia Nichols.

 The next two in the series of I thought I saw a.. are fun and engaging.
 With many different moving parts young readers will rejoice in finding the main animal character.

 To say my two year was delighted at this book post is a little bit of an understatement to be honest.
 She absolutely loves these books.
 The questions on each page and the use of positional language add an element of mathematical fun and the illustrations are brilliant.
 We’ve also had lots of bookish play in the past with this series by hiding the same animal, but in toy form, around the house so that my daughter can practice using the vocabulary found in the book.

 My 2 year would highly recommend these books.